-Students should not bring toys, trinkets, etc. to school.
+As a general rule, students should not bring toys, trinkets, etc. to school.
 (Too often items brought from home are lost or broken.)
 The one exception to this rule occurs when a teacher may ask her/his students to bring "special" items from home.